segmentio/segment-docs/src/connections/destinations/catalog/adwords-remarketing-lists/index.md

 #### How do I enter multiple Mobile App IDs when exporting mobile IDs to Google Adwords?

-If you have more than one App ID (such as a sperate App Id for Android and iOS), you should add a Google Adwords Remarketing List destination for each App ID that you will be sending data to.
-Be sure to update your settings for these destinations with your App IDs.
-When you create your audiences you should add conditions to specify which App ID to send which audience to.
-For example, you might add a property condition of "where device.type contains iOS" to send only your iOS users to your destination.
+If you have more than one App ID (such as a separate App ID for Android and iOS apps), add a separate Google Adwords Remarketing List destination for each App ID, and make sure the settings for these destinations include the correct App IDs.

+When you create Personas audiences, add conditions to specify which App ID to send the audience to.
+For example, you might add a property condition of "where `device.type` contains `iOS`" to send only your iOS users to a specific destination.